plum-css/plum/_docs/config-colors.md

 $color-hl-2: $_color-base-1; // highlight color
 ```

-**Note:** *Variables should represent a cohesive color palette that makes up a section or theme in your application.*

 ## Generator

 You can automatically create and `@import` config files with the [Plum Generator](https://github.com/plum-css/generator-plum) by running the following command: